ros-navigation/navigation2/nav2_waypoint_follower/README.md

 See its [Configuration Guide Page](https://navigation.ros.org/configuration/packages/configuring-waypoint-follower.html) for additional parameter descriptions.

 The package exposes the `follow_waypoints` action server of type `nav2_msgs/FollowWaypoints`.
  It is given an array of waypoints to visit, gives feedback about the current index of waypoint it is processing, and returns a list of waypoints it was unable to complete.
+The action also includes timing information for how long each waypoint took to complete as well as the total time to completion.

 It also hosts a waypoint task executor plugin which can be used to perform custom behavior at a waypoint like waiting for user instruction, taking a picture, or picking up a box.